High Net Worth Divorce Law Firm in the OC for Cases Involving a Source of Money Other Than Ordinary Income

 One particular challenge that many high-net-worth spouses face in these types of scenarios involves identifying the assets that qualify as their separate property.
 If you use separate property to acquire new assets during your marriage, these newly-acquired assets also qualify as separate property.
 For example, if you use funds from a trust to purchase personal or real property during your marriage, these items should be yours to keep.

 However, commingling separate and community assets, using separate assets to improve community assets (i.e. using trust funds for a home renovation), and various other issues can create complications—and potentially convert separate property into community property that is subject to division in your divorce.
-As a result, in order to ensure that you retain all assets to which you are legally entitled, you will need to work with an experienced Orange County high net worth divorce lawyer.
+As a result, in order to ensure that you retain all assets to which you are legally entitled, you will need to work with an experienced Irvine or Orange County high net worth divorce lawyer.